roman-milk/roman-milk.github.io/humiliated.md

  "There, there, sweet little slut, your mistress will look after you," Irene teased.
 She loved rubbing it in, by treating her like a stupid slut.
 The woman's face looked so crestfallen, she almost felt sorry for her.

  "You've got to let me leave, mistress.
 I'm sorry, mistress.
 I really am," Tracy earnestly said.
-Report_Story #2